 Custom patterns in the Site editor

-Here you can preview your patterns and check the pattern syncing status.
+Here, you can preview your patterns and check the pattern syncing status.

-Pattern preview at different resolutions
+Pattern preview

-Pattern preview at different resolutions
+Pattern preview

-Then you can launch the Pattern editor and customize your block pattern.
+Then, you can launch the Pattern editor and customize your block pattern.

-Editing a pattern in the Pattern editor
+A custom pattern in the site editor

-Editing a pattern in the Pattern editor
+A custom pattern in the site editor

 Again, changes made to synced patterns affect every occurrence of that pattern across your website.
 Changes made to standard patterns will only affect future instances of the pattern.

-Synced and standard block patterns compared in the code editor
+Two different block patterns compared in the code editor

-Synced and standard block patterns compared in the code editor
+Two different block patterns compared in the code editor

 The synced block is generated by the following code:

-<!-- wp:block {"ref":94} /-->
+<!-- wp:block {"ref":512} /-->

 As we mentioned, WordPress considers custom block patterns as wp_block post types and, as such, stores them in the wp_posts table.